AbiAjayi/Employee-Attrition-Analysis-Retention-Strategy/README.md

 - [Skills Demonstrated](#skills-demonstrated)

 ## Project Overview
-This project was executed in a real-world setting to help the HR leadership team understand why employees were leaving and design strategies to reduce turnover.
-The analysis and dashboard provided actionable insights that influenced retention initiatives for high-risk departments.
+This real-world project aimed to analyze employee attrition and provide actionable strategies to improve retention.
+Over 4 weeks, I worked closely with HR leadership to uncover the key drivers of turnover, build an interactive Power BI dashboard, and deliver insights that informed business decisions.

 ## Business Challenge
 The company faced increasing attrition, particularly among early-tenure employees and critical roles like Sales and Research & Development.
 HR needed clear answers: